x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-for-secure-mail-flow-with-a-partner.md

 5. Click the plus icon next to the text box.
 6. Click **Save**.
 A notification message **Connector updated successfully** is displayed.
 7. Click **Edit restrictions** and select the **Reject email messages if they aren't sent from within this IP address range** option.
-8. Enter the IP address range apart from which sent email messages originating from, should not be accepted.
+8. Enter the IP address range to determine the sent email messages that have to be accepted.
 > [!NOTE]
 > Make sure you identify the full range of IP addresses that your third-party email service sends mail from.
 If you miss an IP address, or if one gets added without your knowledge, some mail will not be delivered to your organization.